FizzyApple12/VRChatOSCOptitrack/README.md

 ### Running

+To register the driver with SteamVR, do the following steps:

+1. Compile and copy ``bin/x64/VRChatOSCOptitrack.dll`` to ``vrchatoscoptitrack/bin/win64/driver_vrchatoscoptitrack.dll``

+2. Copy ``bin/x64/NatNetLib.dll`` to ``vrchatoscoptitrack/bin/win64/NatNetLib.dll``

+3. Run ``& "C:\Program Files (x86)\Steam\steamapps\common\SteamVR\bin\win64\vrpathreg.exe" adddriver "C:\path\to\your\cloned\VRChatOSCOptitrack\vrchatoscoptitrack\"`` in PowerShell to register the driver with SteamVR

+4. Run SteamVR

-To maximize compatability with different Skeleton types, the program uses the raw RigidBodies on a skeleton to represent "trackers".
+To maximize compatibility with different Skeleton types, the program uses the raw RigidBodies on a skeleton to represent "trackers".
 Each joint in VRChat needs to be assigned a tracker with the "Tracking Setup" menu.
 In the case of multiple Skeletons in the scene, as long as the IDs of the RigidBodies are persisted, the program should be able to find the correct skeleton.